the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 They let us transform messy, multidimensional relationships into crisp similarity problems, and hence powerful retrieval methods.

-This isn't just useful for agentic RAG: embeddings power recommendations, clustering, context compression, and more.
+This isn't just useful for agentic RAG: embeddings power recommendations, clustering, query understanding, and more.

 The most interesting problems I encountered during my job search involved leveraging embeddings for problems involving multi-layer, not-necessarily-tabular data relationships.
 Think matching customer support tickets to knowledge base articles across different product lines, user types, and contexts — exactly the kind of messy problem that embeddings are well-equipped to solve.